 I bought a used certified car on Feb 06, 2018 with a down payment of almost 6 thousand dollars.
 A week after the engine light goes on, the car started shaking, the brakes didn't work well and a weird sound in the engine, so I took the car to Ramsey Dodge because the car was certified by Dodge,...
 Read more »

 You desperately need to contact an attorney who practices consumer law.
 What you've stated sounds like consumer fraud.
 NJ has an excellent consumer fraud law that can help you recover not only your down payment but also help you collect damages and attorney fees.
 Some attorneys may even be...Read more »

 You probably don't have access to LexisNexis or WestLaw so try https://scholar.google.com.
 Click on the "Case Law" and "New Jersey courts" radial buttons.
 Search for "doctrine of equitable conversion" OR "equitable conversion doctrine".
-After hitting enter, you should get about 35 or more NJ...Read more »
+After hitting...Read more »

 Even though DCP&P is involved with my child's father due to drug use and past domestic violence towards myself and my oldest son I am being forced to remain in contact with him.
 He has yet to have met any directives from DCP&P and the judge continues to disregard their requests.
-Is there something...
+Is...
 Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.